 - Avoid “too good to be true” investments.

-- Research projects and check for transparent business models.
+- Research projects and teams.

 3. Fake Airdrops & Giveaway Scams

-- Never send crypto expecting a bigger return.
+- Never send crypto expecting returns.

-- Verify official announcements from trusted sources.
+- Verify official announcements.

 4. Fake ICOs & Rug Pulls

-- Check for audits and transparent tokenomics.
+- Look for audits and real teams.

 5. Fake Wallets & Apps

-- Download wallets only from official websites.
+- Download wallets only from official sources.

 - Use hardware wallets for extra security.